EIDA/mediatorws/docs/installing/docker.rst

 .. code::

-  $ docker compose up -d
+  $ docker-compose up -d

-+Data is stored persistently on `volumes +<https://docs.docker.com/storage/volumes/>`_ managed by the Docker engine.
++<https://docs.docker.com/storage/volumes/>`_ managed by the Docker engine.
 Make +sure there is plenty of disk space.

-The container should be run using the provided `docker-compose.yml` configuration.
+The container should be run using the provided :code:`docker-compose.yml` configuration.
 When deploying for the first time you have to kickstart the harvesting for *stationlite*:

 .. code::

-  $ docker-compose up
   $ docker exec <container_name> \
       /var/www/stationlite/venv3/bin/eida-stationlite-harvest \
       sqlite:////var/www/mediatorws/db/stationlite.db